Retrieve page URLs

 UseRequestedLanguage

-method.
+– When a page is served in a fallback language, its URL path is generated based on the language originally requested by the retrieval method.
 For instance, if Spanish is requested and an English page is returned as a fallback, the URL path will still be structured as if it were a Spanish page (e.g., using URL prefixes as configured in the Languages application).UseFallbackLanguage

-(Default) – When a page is served in a fallback language, its URL path is generated based on the language of the actual fallback content.
+– When a page is served in a fallback language, its URL path is generated based on the language of the actual fallback content.
 In the example below, the URL path would be structured as an English page.

-private readonly IContentQueryExecutor executor;
+private readonly IContentRetriever contentRetriever;

 public async Task PageRetrievalWithCustomUrlLanguage()